rulesilol/CTF_Challenges/FarmerJoe/FarmerJoe.md

 P.S.
 Round the area down to the nearest integer.
 Joe hates paying land taxes!!!

 **Input:**
-The first input is Joe's budget - Float \n
+The first input is Joe's budget - Float \
 The second input is the cost per metre of fencing - Float

 **Output:**